 Note here the importance of the physical attractiveness of the report.
 This is a theme that comes up frequently in testimonies about box-ticking operations and even more so in the corporate sector than in government.
 If the ongoing importance of a manager is measured by how many people he has working under him, the immediate material manifestation of that manager's power and prestige is the visual quality of his presentations and reports.
 The meetings in which such emblems are displayed might be considered the high rituals of the corporate world.
-And just as the retinues of a feudal lord might include servants whose only role20 was to polish his horses' armor or tweeze his mustache before tournaments or pageants, so may present-day executives
+And just as the retinues of a feudal lord might include servants whose only role20 was to polish his horses' armor or tweeze his mustache before tournaments or pageants, so may present-day executives keep employees whose sole purpose is to prepare their PowerPoint presentations or

-Sophie: I'm in this lucrative 'consultant' line of work for planning permissions.
-Back in the sixties just about the only consultant who submitted information for a planning permission was the architect.
-Now a planning permission for a large-ish building is accompanied by a long list of reports by consultants (including me!):

-Environmental impact assessment

-Landscape and visual impact assessment

-Transport report

-Wind microclimate assessment

-Sunlight/daylight analysis

-Heritage setting assessment

-Archaeology assessment

-Landscape maintenance management report

-Tree impact assessment

-Flood risk assessment...

-... and there's more than that!
+Environmental impact assessment Landscape and visual impact assessment Transport report Wind microclimate assessment Sunlight/daylight analysis Heritage setting assessment Archaeology assessment Landscape maintenance management report Tree impact assessment Flood risk assessment... ... and there's more than that!